 Welcome to “Fourth Grade Fun.”
 This website is for the fourth graders at Nora Davis Magnet School in Laurel, MS. We use this site for all kinds of fun in the classroom as well as a place for parents to see what we’ve been up to lately.
 Nora Davis is a part of the Whole Schools Initiative which is a program that facilitates schools that focus on teaching through the arts.
 We integrate the arts curriculum from dance, theater, music, and visual arts into our regular academic curriculum to create learning that is enriching, challenging, and, of course, really fun too!
-Nora Davis is a Model School for the Whole Schools Initiative and has been for about seventeen years.
+Nora Davis is a Model School for the Whole Schools Initiative and has been for about nineteen years.